• Home

 Coorg, Karnataka

 Coorg, too, has many flavourful dishes but one of them stands out.
-Batii Chutney, made using offal, mainly spleen and liver, is pounded with red hot chillies and garlic.
+Batii Chutney, made using offal is pounded with red hot chillies and garlic.
 This mixture is then rolled into gummy balls.
 Coorg also is famous for its chilli pork.
-The pork is made with lots of chillies, garlic, and tart kachampuli vinegar, The drier versions of the classic pandi curry are notable dishes from this region.
+The pork is made with lots of chillies, garlic and tart kachampuli vinegar, The drier versions of the classic pandi curry are notable dishes from this region.

 Andhra Pradesh

 The Idigas of this region make a dish of goat tripe called nallavanta.
-This dish has a unique metallic taste due to the addition of little blood which is added to it while cooking it.
+This dish has a unique taste akin to blood sausages.

 Saoji/Savji eateries or khanavalis, Karnataka and Maharashtra